Michael-MD/Elastic-Multislice-Electron-Microscopy/README.md

 In electron microscopy, information about the strucutre and constituants of a specimen is inferred by observing the scattering and diffraction of electrons.
 Although the incident electrons have energies on the order of 10keV-100keV, the Schrödinger equation is employed with a relativistically corrected mass, wavelength and energy.
-Given a specimen with potential V(r), the schrodinger equation reads
+Given a specimen with potential V(r), the Schrodinger equation reads

 $$  -\frac{\hbar^2}{2m} \nabla^2 \Psi - e V(r) \Psi = i\hbar \frac{\partial \Psi}{\partial t} $$